 Health Benefits of Jujube

-The most amazing thing about the jujube fruit is that is has more than 10,000 years of history, and in that history, over 400 different cultivars have been formed.
-In terms of culinary use, jujube fruit are eaten as dried candies or fresh, and is also occasionally made into juice.
-In some countries, the pits are removed and the flesh is pounded with sugar and other fruits into a cake that can dry in the sun.
-Regardless of how you eat jujubes, the powerful antioxidants and organic compounds found in this impressive fruit will grant you a wide range of healthy effects.
+Regardless of how you eat jujubes, the powerful antioxidants and organic compounds found in this impressive fruit will grant you a wide range of positive effects.
 Now, let’s take a more in-depth look at the many health benefits of jujubes.

-Sleep Aid: For people suffering from insomnia or restlessness, consuming the seeds of the extract of the jujube fruit can be a good remedy.
-The soothing nature of the organic compounds contained in this beneficial fruit can calm the body and mind, so if you find yourself unable to sleep at night, then perhaps a small jujube decoction is exactly what you need.
+For people suffering from insomnia or restlessness, consuming the extract of the seeds of the jujube fruit can be a good remedy.
+The soothing nature of the organic compounds contained in this beneficial fruit can calm the body and mind, so if you find you are unable to sleep at night, then perhaps a small jujube decoction is exactly what you need.

-Circulation Issues: The jujube fruit is a rich source of both iron and phosphorous, key ingredients in red blood cells.
+The jujube fruit is a rich source of both iron and phosphorous, which are key ingredients in the red blood cells.
 If you suffer from low iron content in your blood or anemia, you may experience symptoms like muscle weakness, fatigue, indigestion, lightheadedness, and cognitive confusion.
-By increasing your iron and phosphorous content with jujube fruit, you can increase blood flow, thereby oxygenating your organ systems and extremities more effectively, giving you an energy boost!
+By increasing your iron and phosphorous intake with jujube fruit, you can increase blood flow, thereby oxygenating your organ systems more effectively.

-Bone Strength: One of the best ways to strengthen your bones is to make sure that your mineral intake is optimal.
-By increasing minerals like calcium, phosphorous, and iron (all of which are prevalent in jujubes), you can ensure that your bones will remain hardy and strong for years to come.
-As we age, we tend to suffer from osteoporosis and other bone degradation conditions, so adding jujube fruit to your diet can slow or reverse this trend.
+By increasing minerals like calcium, phosphorus, and iron (all of which are prevalent in jujubes), you can ensure that your bones remain resilient and strong.
+As we age, we tend to suffer from osteoporosis and other bone degrading conditions, so adding jujube fruit to your diet can slow or reverse this trend.

-Weight Control: Eating fruits and vegetables is a common suggestion for people attempting to lose weight, and jujube is another that can easily be added to that list.
-With a low calorie count and a high protein and fiber level, jujube can satisfy your nutritional needs and fill you up, which will prevent you from snacking in between meals.
-This will help you maintain your diet or prevent any additional weight gain.
+Eating fruits and vegetables is a common suggestion for people attempting to lose weight, and jujube is another food that can easily be added to the list.
+With a low-calorie count and a high protein and fiber level, jujube can satisfy your nutritional needs and fill you up, which will prevent you from snacking in between meals.
+This will help you maintain your diet and prevent any additional weight gain.

-Immune System: Jujube is able to benefit the immune system in many different ways, namely due to its high antioxidant content, including vitamin C, vitamin A, and various organic compounds and acids.
-Antioxidants are able to neutralize free radicals, the dangerous byproducts of cellular respiration, which are responsible for many chronic diseases and illness within the body.
+Jujube is able to benefit the immune system in many different ways, namely due to its high antioxidant content, including vitamin C, vitamin A, and various organic compounds and acids.
+These antioxidants are able to neutralize free radicals, which are responsible for many chronic diseases and illnesses within the body.
 Vitamin C also stimulates the production of white blood cells, the first line of defense of our immune system.

-Stress and Anxiety: Jujube has been proven to have certain anxiolytic and soothing effects on the body.
-By using the jujube oil extract or consuming the fruits themselves can have an impact on your hormonal levels and induce a calm, relaxed sensation throughout your body and mind.
-For people who regularly suffer from chronic stress or anxiety, snacking on some dried jujubes or seeking a jujube supplement can help ease the mind and protect the body from the serious side effects of extended exposure to stress hormones.
+Jujube has been proven to have certain anxiolytic and soothing effects on the body.
+Using the jujube oil extract or consuming the fruit itself can have an impact on your hormonal levels and induce a calm, relaxed sensation through your mind and body.
+For people who regularly suffer from chronic stress or anxiety, snacking on some dried jujubes or seeking a jujube supplement can help ease the mind and protect the body from the side effects of extended exposure to stress hormones.

-Cancer Treatment: Although the exact mechanisms and specific relationships between jujubes and cancer are still being researched, early results point to a positive correlation between the bioactive compounds in jujube and a reduction in free radical activity and the spread of cancerous cells.
-The antioxidants in jujubes make this a very effective preventative method for cancer as well as other chronic conditions, including heart disease.
+Although the exact mechanisms and specific relationships between jujubes and cancer are still being researched, early results point to a positive correlation between the bioactive compounds in jujube and a reduction in the spread of cancerous cells.
+The same 2013 study suggests that sour jujube fruits may also be a potential breast cancer chemotherapy agent.

-Skin Health: One of the other effects of antioxidants is on the skin.
-Jujube juice and extract have been used topically to treat various irritations and inflammations on the skin, including and psoriasis, eczema, acne.
-Furthermore, you can consume the jujube fruit to get many of the same effects.
-It can also help to prevent the appearance of wrinkles and scars, as well as keeping the skin tight and energized with oxygenated blood.
+Jujube juice and extract have been used topically to treat various skin irritations and inflammations, including psoriasis, eczema, and acne.
+You can consume the jujube fruit to get the same effects.
+It can also help prevent the appearance of wrinkles and scars, as well as keep the skin energized with oxygenated blood.

 Jujube fruits are also linked to improving digestive processes within the body.
-This is mainly attributed to its fiber content, but the saponins and triterpenoids also play a part in this by optimizing the uptake of nutrients and promote healthy movement of food through the bowels.
-This can help prevent constipation, cramping, bloating, and excess flatulence, as well as more serious gastrointestinal conditions, like colorectal cancer.
+This is mainly attributed to its fiber content, but the saponins and triterpenoids also play a part in this by optimizing the uptake of nutrients and promoting healthy movement of food through the bowels.
+This can help prevent constipation, cramping, bloating, and excess flatulence, as well as severe gastrointestinal conditions.

-Blood Detoxification: The saponins and alkaloids found in jujube fruit has been directly linked with purifying the blood and eliminating harmful toxins from the body’s systems.
-This antioxidant effect can help prevent a large number of disorders and diseases, and also ease the stress on the immune and lymphatic system.
+The saponins and alkaloids found in jujube fruit have been directly linked with purifying the blood and eliminating harmful toxins from the body’s systems.
+This antioxidant effect can help prevent a large number of diseases and also ease the stress on the immune and lymphatic systems.

-A Final Word of Warning: Jujubes can be dangerous for those suffering diabetes, as it contains a number of complex carbohydrates and it can negatively affect blood sugar levels.
-Otherwise, jujubes show very few side effects, except in those with a natural allergy to the fruit.
+Word of caution: Jujubes generally show very few side effects, except in those with a natural allergy to the fruit.
 Before making a major change to your fruit or supplement intake, consult a medical professional to make sure it’s a good choice for you.